Nooxet/picoctf_2017/level1/README.md

 `Mozilla/5.0 (Windows; U; MSIE 9.0; WIndows NT 9.0; en-US))\r\n`

 This says that the browser in use is IE 9.

 ---

+# Cryptography

+## keyz
+Just add your public ssh key and log in.
+The flag is

+`who_needs_pwords_anyways`

+---

+## Substitute
+A basic substitution cipher.
+Perform frequency analysis reveals the flag

+`IFONLYMODERNCRYPTOWASLIKETHIS`

+---